-Indicator Title 35.
+Indicator Title 32.
 Number of progress assessments on the implementation of the KwaZulu-Natal Integrated Provincial Youth Development plan Definition Number of coordination reports on the implementation of the Provincial Integrated Youth Development Plan (Strategy).
 A 5-year Youth Development Strategy is developed, which is implemented annually.
-The annual implementation plan comprises of annual action plans form each department, which is then consolidated into the KwaZulu-Natal Integrated Provincial Youth Development plan and co-ordinated by the Youth Chief Directorate in the Course of data OTP (the plan is developed in line with the Strategy).
+The annual implementation plan comprises of annual action plans form each department, which is then consolidated into the KwaZulu-Natal Integrated Provincial Youth Development plan and co-ordinated by the Youth Chief Directorate in the OTP (the plan is developed in line with the Strategy).
 Source of data Provincial Youth Plan, progress reports from various implementing stakeholders.
 Method of calculation Simple count Means of verification Quarterly consolidated progress assessment report submitted to the DDG: IDIM on progress made against the annual Provincial Integrated Youth Development Implementation Plan.
 Report to include challenges, interventions, progress being made on key priorities & progress from previous recommendations made.
+The report to be submitted within a month after each quarter.
 Assumptions Submission of information from departments Disaggregation of Beneficiaries Youth Spatial Transformation Province wide Calculation type Cumulative year end Reporting cycle Quarterly Desired performance Monthly progress reports provided.
-Chief Director: Youth Development Indicator responsibility Indiaatar Titla 26 Number of prograss reports on the roll out of Kurzulu Notel Vouth Indicator Title 36.
+Indicator responsibility Chief Director: Youth Development Indicator Title 33.
 Number of progress reports on the roll out of KwaZulu-Natal Youth Empowerment Fund Programme Definition Quarterly progress reports on the recipients of the Youth Empowerment Fund and the 2022/23 roll-out of the Youth Empowerment Fund in the Province (R50 million funding from 2021/22 financial year) which aims to promote economic growth and reduce poverty.
 (We have concluded the responsibility or contracts with the previous one as the 3 years have elapsed which means beneficiaries now owned the equipment's as per guidelines in TOR's) note form youth Quarterly progress reports on the new recipient of the 2nd roll out of the Youth Empowerment Fund 2023/24 allocation.
 Which also aims to promote Economic Growth and reduce poverty in the Province.
 Source of data Reports from stakeholders outside of OTP on the utilisation & dispensation of the Fund e.g. the youth beneficiaries, EDTEA and the Growth Fund.
 Youth Unit own assessment reports / analysis reports on the businesses visited and findings.
-Method of calculation Reports from stakeholders outside of OTP on the utilisation & dispensation of the Fund e.g. the youth beneficiaries, EDTEA and the Growth Fund.
-Youth Unit own assessment reports Reports from stakeholders outside of OTP on the utilisation & dispensation of the Fund e.g. the youth beneficiaries, EDTEA and the Growth Fund.
-Youth Unit own assessment reports / analysis reports on the businesses visited and findings.
-Method of calculation Reports from stakeholders outside of OTP on the utilisation & dispensation of the Fund e.g. the youth beneficiaries, EDTEA and the Growth Fund.
-Youth Unit own assessment reports / analysis reports on the businesses visited and findings.
-Simple count Quarterly consolidated progress report submitted to the DDG: Stakeholder Coordination.
+Method of calculation Simple count Means of verification Quarterly consolidated progress report submitted to the DDG: Stakeholder Coordination.
 Report to include progress being made by the previous beneficiaries of the Youth Empowerment Fund since inception and to include challenges, interventions and recommendations & progress from previous recommendations made.
-Progress report on the implementation of the current year's recipients (from the 21/22 & 22/23 funding and Method of calculation Means of verification Reports from stakeholders outside of OTP on the utilisation & dispensation of the Fund e.g. the youth beneficiaries, EDTEA and the Growth Fund.
-Youth Unit own assessment reports / analysis reports on the businesses visited and findings.
-Simple count Quarterly consolidated progress report submitted to the DDG: Stakeholder Coordination.
-Report to include progress being made by the previous beneficiaries of the Youth Empowerment Fund since inception and to include challenges, interventions and recommendations & progress from previous recommendations made.
 Progress report on the implementation of the current year's recipients (from the 21/22 & 22/23 funding and 23/24 funding).
-Compliance of submission of information from stakeholders with respect to information Method of calculation Means of verification Assumptions Reports from stakeholders outside of OTP on the utilisation &amp; dispensation of the Fund e.g. the youth beneficiaries, EDTEA and the Growth Fund.
-Youth Unit own assessment reports / analysis reports on the businesses visited and findings.
-Simple count Quarterly consolidated progress report submitted to the DDG: Stakeholder Coordination.
-Report to include progress being made by the previous beneficiaries of the Youth Empowerment Fund since inception and to include challenges, interventions and recommendations &amp; progress from previous recommendations made.
-Progress report on the implementation of the current year's recipients (from the 21/22 &amp; 22/23 funding and 23/24 funding).
-Compliance of submission of information from stakeholders with respect to information required to consolidate reports.
-Method of calculation Means of verification Assumptions Disaggregation of Beneficiaries Reports from stakeholders outside of OTP on the utilisation &amp; dispensation of the Fund e.g. the youth beneficiaries, EDTEA and the Growth Fund.
-Youth Unit own assessment reports / analysis reports on the businesses visited and findings.
-Simple count Quarterly consolidated progress report submitted to the DDG: Stakeholder Coordination.
-Report to include progress being made by the previous beneficiaries of the Youth Empowerment Fund since inception and to include challenges, interventions and recommendations &amp; progress from previous recommendations made.
-Progress report on the implementation of the current year's recipients (from the 21/22 &amp; 22/23 funding and 23/24 funding).
-Compliance of submission of information from stakeholders with respect to information required to consolidate reports.
-100% Youth Method of calculation Means of verification Assumptions Disaggregation of Beneficiaries Spatial Transformation Reports from stakeholders outside of OTP on the utilisation & dispensation of the Fund e.g. the youth beneficiaries, EDTEA and the Growth Fund.
-Youth Unit own assessment reports / analysis reports on the businesses visited and findings.
-Simple count Quarterly consolidated progress report submitted to the DDG: Stakeholder Coordination.
-Report to include progress being made by the previous beneficiaries of the Youth Empowerment Fund since inception and to include challenges, interventions and recommendations & progress from previous recommendations made.
-Progress report on the implementation of the current year's recipients (from the 21/22 & 22/23 funding and 23/24 funding).
-Compliance of submission of information from stakeholders with respect to information required to consolidate reports.
-100% Youth Province wide Method of calculation Means of verification Assumptions Disaggregation of Beneficiaries Spatial Transformation Calculation type Reports from stakeholders outside of OTP on the utilisation & dispensation of the Fund e.g. the youth beneficiaries, EDTEA and the Growth Fund.
-Youth Unit own assessment reports / analysis reports on the businesses visited and findings.
-Simple count Quarterly consolidated progress report submitted to the DDG: Stakeholder Coordination.
-Report to include progress being made by the previous beneficiaries of the Youth Empowerment Fund since inception and to include challenges, interventions and recommendations & progress from previous recommendations made.
-Progress report on the implementation of the current year's recipients (from the 21/22 & 22/23 funding and 23/24 funding).
-Compliance of submission of information from stakeholders with respect to information required to consolidate reports.
-100% Youth Province wide Cumulative year end
+The report to be submitted within a month after each quarter.
+Assumptions Compliance of submission of information from stakeholders with respect to information required to consolidate reports.
+Disaggregation of Beneficiaries 100% Youth Disaggregation of Beneficiaries Spatial Transformation 100% Youth Province wide Spatial Transformation Province wide Spatial Transformation Calculation type Province wide Cumulative year end